SteveAJubb/IoTInternships/README.md

 ```

 ## Analysing the Data
+After basic location data is sent to InfluxDB, I then run a Python script that will take the most recent piece of data from InfluxDB, compare it with the one immediately prior, and return a speed.
+I called this getSpeeds.py and used an Exec node in node-red to trigger it.
 The script getSpeeds.py contains the initial attempts I have made at analysing the data contained within influxdb.
 It is a simple script that will take position data from influx and use it to calculate the speed at any given point.
-To use it, the followin python packages must be installed: influxdb and geopy.
+To use it, the following python packages must be installed: influxdb and geopy.
 This can be done from the command-line using pip.

 ```
 $pip3 install <PACKAGE_NAME>